Ali-hey-0/GO-Practice/README.md

 **Q: Is there a limit to feeds I can follow?**
 A: No built-in limit, but consider performance with large numbers.

+**Q: How do I backup my database when using Docker?**
+A: Run: `docker-compose exec db pg_dump -U postgres postgres > backup.sql`

+**Q: How do I run migrations when updating the application?**
+A: Migrations run automatically when the container starts if you mount the schema directory.
 </details>

 ## 👥 Contributing